nebblu/ACTio-ReACTio/README.md

 # C++ parameters

-**modcamb** tells ReACT whether or not to treat the input transfer function file as in option (1) - true value - or option (2) - false value.
+**modcamb** tells ReACT whether or not to treat the input transfer function or linear power spectrum file as specified at the target theory and redshift  - true value - or as specified for LCDM z=0 which the code will then rescale using internally computed growth - false value.
 Default is false as in the original version of the code.

 **modg**: Tells ReACT to manually set $k_\star$ and $\mathcal{E}$ to LCDM values (1e-6 and 1. resp.).
 This is needed because of sensitivity of $\mathcal{E}$ to the ratio of 1-halo terms which may not be exactly equal at large scales for different cosmologies even when modified gravity isn't present.

 **Note** the cosmoSIS module has not yet been extended to include massive neutrinos.

 ## Citation